November 2013

 PowerPoint

-practice (n. or adj.), practise (v.)
+practice (n. or adj.),

-precedence (priority), precedent (earlier instance)
+precedent (earlier instance)

-prevent, preventable, preventer (not -or), preventive (not preventative)
+prevent, preventable, preventer (

-principal (main, most important), principle (fundamental belief)
+principal (main, most important),

 Q